The following information can be found from the "Dress Code" section of the Parent-Student Handbook:

 Hair should be off the ears and eyes and must be kept neat and off the back of the neck.

 Helpful Tips: Your student should have a logo somewhere on their outfit they wear for the day.
 Since it's close to school, some companies may be behind in embroidery, so we give a month's grace period to get them done.
 It does not matter where you purchase them; they could even be hand-me-downs.
 Here are a few ideas...

 1. Lands End online has our logo in their system.
 You simply create a login with them and find our school by typing in the name.
 They are running some pretty decent sales right now.
 Visit https://www.landsend.com/shop/school for more.
 Our school # is 900125139.

 2. Walmart, Children's Place, Target, and Old Navy all carry uniform lines that are affordable and offer a good variety.

-3. You can take your items to Ludies EST in Covington or Just Right Signs in Rutledge.
-Both shops have our embroidery design on hand.
+3. You can take your items to Ludies EST in Covington.
+They have our embroidery design on hand.
 Charges for these services are $5 - $8 for each piece of clothing depending on the store.
 Ludies also offers a frequent buyers discount program.

 4. Our PTO has a used uniform sale at our "Sneak Peek" night where you can purchase gently used items for a few dollars- a steal of a deal.
 You may want to bring some cash to grab some things.